fossasia/wp-dev-buddy/readme.txt

 > The number of hours you would like the feed cached for.
 The cache is saved using WordPress' own `set_transient()` function.

 **clear_cache (string)**: `yes` or `no`; *default*: `no`
 > Clears the cached version of the feed.
 If a cached version exists this plugin skips looking at the options altogether so this is a must if you're changing any options.
-If you're using either the template tag or the shortcode *without* passing information (i.e. all settings from settings page), the cache will be cleared each time the "Save Changes" button is clicked on the plugin's settings page. **This option will only work if the "user" option has been set**
+If you're using either the template tag or the shortcode *without* passing information (i.e. all settings from settings page), the cache will be cleared each time the "Save Changes" button is clicked on the plugin's settings page.

 **consumer_key**,
 **consumer_secret**,